GKN Powder Metallurgy brings Forging technology to electrified drivetrains

 MPIF award-winning differential gears

-GKN Powder Metallurgy’s differential gears, a 2016 MPIF award winner, delivers the highest torque capacity and outperforms – and substitutes – warm forged wrought steels.
+GKN Powder Metallurgy’s differential gears, a 2016 MPIF award winner, deliver the highest torque capacity and outperforms – and substitutes – warm forged wrought steels.

 To test the gear’s durability with load cycle sequences for an electrified drivetrain, GKN Powder Metallurgy engineers conducted a case study tracking the following conditions: